 if (props.type === "bool") {

-// Use Strings.getDpLang method to get multiple languages
+// Use the Strings.getDpLang method to get multilingual text

 return (